Care in the Community: Mental health and community care

-Winterbourne View
+Winterbourne View Panorama

-BBC Panorama's team in 2011 filmed a fly-on-the-wall documentary at Winterbourne View, which was a private long-term hospital for people with learning disability.
+BBC Panorama in 2011 filmed a fly-on-the-wall documentary at Winterbourne View, which was a private long-term hospital for people with learning disability.
 This was done in response to disclosures of alleged abuse and of a failure of the authorities, including the regulator to take action on reports of abuse.

 The broadcast programme showed physical and verbal abuse of people, a culture of frustration and boredom, and lack of any structured treatment for the inpatients.

 After this, health authorities promised to reduce the number of placements in large units where people were cared for inadequately, far from home, and on a long term basis.
 It was planned to have a reduction in the number of these placements, with alternative more satisfactory small scale services provided.
 However, after four years, the Bubb report highlighted that there had been little change, and proposed the way forward for service improvement.
 It advocated listening to, and empowering people with disability and their families, and the use of smaller, more local services with different kinds of funding.

 In March 2015 Norman Lamb, the Minister of State for Care and Support launched a twelve-week consultation process on how the changes to services should be implemented.
 While welcomed by most, others saw progress as lamentably slow on the identified issues for what amounts to community care for people with learning disability and autism.
 Margaret Hodge, chair of the Public Accounts Committee, on hearing the outlined plans of the health service on these proposed changes, said:

 ″Why can't we just get on and do it?
 To say it's going to go into a green paper fills me with horror.
 It suggests to me that our successors will be sitting round the table in a couple of years’ time having the same conversation.”